angular-material-extensions/freelancer-theme/README.md

 2. Open `package.json` and replace `freelance-theme` with either your favourite or repository name

-3. Change or remove the Track ID of Google Analytics in the `index.html` file
+3. Change or remove the Track ID of Google Analytics in the `index.html` file and adjust the meta tags for SEO purposes

 4. Build or prerender the SPA
    a.
 Normal production build via `npm run build:prod`